twentyOne2x/attnmarkets-docs/docs/introduction/banking-the-internet-of-revenue.md

 - a limit,
 - a drawdown balance,
-- a rule like “up to X% of new fees goes to repayment when the line is used.”
+- a rule like “up to X% of new revenues goes to repayment when the line is used.”

 It behaves like a **corporate revolver**, except: